 On February 17, 2016, AFAM presented Expressions of Diverity: Poetry, Art, and Music.
 To celebrate diversity in America, several artistic performers revealed U.S. history and culture through art, poetry, and music.
 In the process, attendees learned much about Africans, black Americans, and Native Americans who have contributed much to U.S. and world culture.

-The next upcoming event will be on November 3, 2015 as Phil Wallace will perform a One-Man play titled "Dr. Martin Luther King" in the Reece Museum on campus.
+On November 3, 2015 as Phil Wallace performed a One-Man play titled "Dr. Martin Luther King" in the Reece Museum on campus.
 The attached flier can be found here. /afam/MLK%20Flier%202.docx

 On August 28, 2015, Dr. Dorothy Drinkard-Hawkshawe, AFAM Director at ETSU, gave a lecture on “Freedom Summer” at the Johnson City, TN Library.
 It was a public lecture given in recognition of the 50th anniversary of the 1964 summer project in Mississippi to get the vote for black citizens in the state.
 All the major civil rights organizations were involved in the project, although it was initiated by SNCC, under the leadership of Bob Moses.
 One of the ugly events during the summer of ’64 was the murder of three civil rights workers.
 They were James Chaney, Andrew Goodman, and Michael Schwerner.
 Dr. Drinkard discussed their backgrounds, the circumstances that led to their deaths, and court decisions.